Simplex and/or Itinerant License for Mobile Radios

 What you get...

-- Up to 5 frequencies
+- Up to 5 frequencies included in the base price (below 470MHz)

 - Options to:

-- Option to monitor frequency prior to submission
+- Monitor frequencies prior to final submission

 How it works...